 While customer intelligence is the cornerstone to sales success, in many enterprises, there is little awareness of what it takes to determine a customer’s unique definition of value and how to proliferate this throughout the company.
 McKinsey revealed that “only 15 percent of B2B companies feel that they have a complete view of their customers, and only 19 percent say that they understand the customer’s journeys that matter most to core segments.”

-Most of a company’s revenue potential lies within in its current accounts.
+Most of a company’s revenue potential lies within its current accounts.
 Yet without the right digital capabilities, many sales teams lack the customer-centric analytics and insights necessary to gain a full understanding of the customers within these key accounts.